originally published on July 16, 2019 and updated on August 4, 2021

 In addition to a Durable Power of Attorney for Health Care, your 18-year-old child should execute a Durable Power of Attorney for Property.
 Without it, even though a parent may be a child’s sole source of support, a parent has no right to access a college age child’s bank account or receive a copy of your child’s grades.
 A Durable Power of Attorney for Property designates an agent (usually a parent) to handle financial matters for the principal (your child).
 While your child is at school, you may need a Durable Power of Attorney for Property to manage student loans, investment accounts and other fiscal matters.

-If you have question about preparing a Power of Attorney, please contact anyone in our Trusts & Estates group.
+If you have questions about preparing a Power of Attorney, please contact anyone in our Trusts & Estates group.